-Thunderbolt 3 may offer a maximum speed of 40 Gbps, providing twice the bandwidth of Thunderbolt 2 (20 Gbps), and while this is a tremendous benefit in video production, supporting 5k displays and dual 4k displays, it’s not going to make the fastest audio interfaces on the planet any faster.
+Thunderbolt 3 offers a maximum speed of 40 Gbps, providing twice the bandwidth of Thunderbolt 2 (20 Gbps), and while this is a tremendous benefit in video production, supporting 5K displays and dual 4K displays, it’s not going to make the fastest audio interfaces on the planet any faster.

 The table below highlights the differences between the two protocols:

 |5K Support||Not Supported||(1) 5K Display at 60 Hz|

 |Ethernet Speed||10 Gb||10 Gb|

 |Daisy-Chained Devices||Up to 6*||Up to 6*|